Dynamic laser ablation loading of a linear Paul trap: Experiment

-To realize dynamic loading ions into the ion trap, before the ions enter the trap, the entrance end cap is kept grounded while the opposite end cap holds an axial trapping voltage of $\sim$ 70 V as shown in Fig. 1(b).
-When the ions reach the trap center, the axial trapping voltage is applied to both end caps to realize the axial confinement.
+To realize dynamic loading ions into the ion trap, before the ablation laser fires, both end caps are kept at an axial trapping voltage of $\sim$ 70 V. When the ablation laser fires, the voltage on the entrance end cap is switched off from 70 V to 0 V within 1 $\upmu$s and kept at 0 V for a while as shown in Fig. 1(b).
+When the ablated ions reach the trap center, the voltage on the entrance end cap rises to 70 V within 1 $\upmu$s to realize the axial confinement.

 To decelerate the trapped ions, helium buffer gas with 99.9999$\%$ (volume percent) purity is introduced into the vacuum chamber via a manual leak valve (Kurt Lesker, VZLVM267) for collisionally cooling of the trapped ions to room temperature.
 After the buffer gas cooling, the 397 nm cooling laser and 866 nm repumping laser are employed to laser-cool the trapped ions below 6.5 mK \cite{hornekaer2002formation}.
 Both lasers are set to the power of 1 mW and the beam waist of 1 mm.
 The 397 nm laser is red detuned by 20 MHz from the resonant frequency of the dipole transition $4 s$ $^2S_{1/2} \leftrightarrow 4p$ $^2P_{1/2}$.
 The 866 nm laser is resonant on the transition of $4p$ $^2P_{1/2} \leftrightarrow 3 d$ $^2D_{3/2}$ \cite{27}.
 The fluorescence of the cold ions is split equally and guided into a Charge-coupled Device (CCD, Andor iKon-M 934) and a photomultiplier tube (PMT, Thorlabs PMT1002).
-The trapped and laser-cooled ions form an ordered structure, so-called Coulomb crystal (CC) as shown in Fig. 1(a) \cite{26}.
-The typical image of CC obtained by the CCD is shown in Fig. 1(a) and the volume of the CC is estimated by the image.
-Combined with the CC density evaluated by the zero-temperature approximation \cite{37}, the absolute number of ions in CCs can be obtained.
-The fluorescence of ions at constant partial pressure (typically $10^{-6}$ mbar) of He gas is detected by the PMT and the counts represent the relative number of ions in the different CCs.
+The trapped and laser-cooled ions form an ordered structure, so-called ion Coulomb crystal (ICC) as shown in Fig. 1(a) \cite{26}.
+The typical image of ICC obtained by the CCD is shown in Fig. 1(a).
+The number density of the ICC is calculated under the zero-temperature approximation \cite{37}.
+The shape of the ICC is approximated as an ellipsoid, and the volume of the ICC is obtained by fitting the ellipse to the contour of the ion fluorescence image.
+Therefore, the absolute number of the ICC is obtained by the product of the number density and volume of the ICC.
+The fluorescence of ions at constant partial pressure (typically $10^{-6}$ mbar) of He gas is detected by the PMT and the photon counts represent the relative ion number in the different ICCs.